 How To Do

-3. Take a step to the right starting with your right hand and right foot and following with your left hand and foot.
+- Step to the right, starting with your right hand and right foot and following with your left hand and foot.

 20. Side Plank with Hip Abduction

-The side plank hip abduction is an advanced variation of the side plank exercise that you can do to target the obliques and outer thighs.
+The side plank hip abduction is an advanced variation of the exercise you can do to target the obliques and outer thighs.

-The hip abductors move the legs away from the body and rotate them at the hip joint so this plays an important role in keeping your knee and hip joints stable.
+The hip abductors move the legs away from the body and rotate them at the hip joint, which is important in keeping your knee and hip joints stable.

 How To Do